Updated April 24, 2026

 median annual salary

-You'll spend $25k and 2.2 years to start earning $67k — that's roughly 4.5 months to pay back your training investment, faster than most associate-degree health careers.
+You'll spend $25k average and 2.2 years to start earning $67k — that's 4.5 months to pay back your training, faster payback than most health care careers.

 Salaries vary by location and setting.
 Health Information Technicians in metropolitan areas and specialty practices typically earn more than the national median.